top of page

 WITHOUT CACS

-Without a CAC, a child may end up having to tell the worst experience of his or her life over and over again, to doctors, police, lawyers, therapists,
+Without a CAC, a child may end up having to tell the worst experience of his or her life over and over again to doctors, police, lawyers, therapists, investigators, judges, and others.
+They may not get the help they need to heal once the investigation is over.
+However, in a CAC setting, children share their trauma ONLY ONE TIME with trained professionals.

 WITH CACS